-Over the past two decades, the State of Louisiana has experienced 16 declared flood and hurricane related disasters or emergencies.
+Over the past two decades, Louisiana has experienced 16 declared flood and hurricane related disasters or emergencies.
 Every parish in the state has been impacted by one or more of these events, necessitating the expenditure of over seven billion dollars in IA and over 16 billion dollars in PA (see Figure 8).
-This has resulted in devastating loss of life and hardship to Louisiana residents, forcing many to relocate, exhaust their financial assets and undermine the security of living in their homes or investing in their properties or businesses9.
-This cycle of devastation caused by floods and hurricanes indicates an urgent need for a change in leaders', citizens', residents' and businesses' relationship with and understanding of water management in Louisiana.
-It is clear that the pace of flood risk mitigation in Louisiana is not keeping pace with the need of its citizens, as evidenced by the high number of repetitive loss properties (i.e. 33,993) and the quantity of homeowners struggling to pay flood insurance premiums while occupying structures not appropriately mitigated to withstand the next flood event.
+This has resulted in devastating loss of life and hardship to Louisiana residents, forcing many to relocate, exhaust their financial assets and undermine the security of living in their homes or investing in their properties or businesses10.
+This cycle of devastation caused by floods and hurricanes indicates an urgent need for a change in our relationship with and understanding of water management in Louisiana.
+Such a change is needed at all levels, including leaders, citizens, residents, business owners, and others.
+It is clear that the pace of flood risk mitigation in Louisiana is not keeping pace with the needs of its citizens, as evidenced by the high number of repetitive loss properties (33,993 sites) and the number of homeowners struggling to pay flood insurance premiums while occupying structures not appropriately retrofitted or constructed to withstand the next flood event.